MattTavares/lenovo-sa120-fanspeed-utility/README.md

     # sg_ses /dev/ses1
       LENOVO    ThinkServerSA120  1007
     …

 Alternatively, you can use 'lsscsi' and 'grep' to identify all SA120 enclosures with a single command, e.g.:

     # lsscsi --generic | grep ThinkServerSA120
+    [6:0:1:0]    enclosu LENOVO   ThinkServerSA120 1007  -          /dev/sg6
+    [6:0:13:0]   enclosu LENOVO   ThinkServerSA120 1007  -          /dev/sg18
+    …

 Once you've found your SA120, use `fancontrol.py` to set the fan speed:

     # python fancontrol.py /dev/sg0 2